emk/rust-musl-builder/README.md

 [![Docker Image](https://img.shields.io/docker/pulls/ekidd/rust-musl-builder.svg?maxAge=2592000)](https://hub.docker.com/r/ekidd/rust-musl-builder/)

-**OPENSSL SECURITY NOTE:** Previously, `stable` included OpenSSL 1.0.2, and `stable-openssl11` included OpenSSL 1.1.1.
-However, OpenSSL 1.0.2 is **no longer receiving security fixes,** so the new tagging system will be:

-- `stable`: OpenSSL 1.1.1 and the latest stable Rust.
-- **DEPRECATED** `stable-openssl11`: OpenSSL 1.1 and Rust 1.42.0.
-This will no longer be updated.
-Use `stable` instead.
-- **DEPRECATED** `1.42.0-openssl10` and `nightly-2020-03-12-openssl10`: OpenSSL 1.0.2.
-These will not be updated to newer Rust.
-You will still be able to build newer OpenSSL 1.0.2 images manually.

-I hate to break compatibility with projects that require OpenSSL 1.0.2, but since it will receive no future security updates, I no longer feel comfortable supplying pre-built images.

 ## What is this?

 Do you want to compile a completely static Rust binary with no external dependencies?
 If so, try: